steveyout/smov/.github/SECURITY.md

 ## Supported Versions

-The latest version of sudo-flix is the only version that is supported, as it is the only version that is being actively developed.
+The latest version of StreamWatch is the only version that is supported, as it is the only version that is being actively developed.

 ## Reporting a Vulnerability

-You can contact the sudo-flix maintainers to report a vulnerability:
+You can contact the StreamWatch maintainers to report a vulnerability:
  - Report the vulnerability in the [Discord](https://docs.undi.rest/links/discord).